santosomar/who_and_what_to_follow/README.md

 # Who to Follow and What News, Blogs, Sites, IRC Channels to Follow Related to Cyber Security

-One of the questions I often get from folks that are just getting started in cyber security, is "Who do you recommending following in Twitter and what news, blogs, IRC channels, etc. do you follow?"
+One of the questions I often get from folks that are just getting started in cyber security, is "Who do you recommending following on Twitter and what news, blogs, IRC channels, etc. do you follow?"

 We have seen many articles like the ones below that provide some guidance.